skt-t1-byungi/promise/packages/p-retry/README.md

 Retry when promise fails.

 #### runner
-Function to retry on failure.
+A function that retries when a promise is rejected.
 This function should return promise.

 #### options
 - `retries` - Number of retries.
 Default is 1.